hacker-h/youtube-telegram-downloader/README.md

 2. Send the bot a link to a video you want to be downloaded, e.g. a Youtube URL.

-3. Confirm the video the bot found on this URL by clicking `Download`.
+3. Choose Audio and Best Quality.

-4. Watch the bot downloading your video.
+4. Choose Google Drive.

-5. The bot converts the video to MP3 in highest quality available and confirms the accomplishment of this task with `Done!`.
+5. Watch the bot downloading, converting and uploading your video.

-More to be added according to the implemented features..
+To be updated according to the implemented features..

 ## Features